 Q: I'm looking for the best solution to listen to Audible audiobooks on Google Home.
 The books are stored on my iPhone.
 So I'm wondering whether it's possible to cast Audible audios with the Google Home app on iPhone.
 It appears it's working on Android phones.
-But I didn't find any one for iOS.
+But I didn't find anyone for iOS.
 Or do you know other practical ways to play Audible books on Google Home?

 Google Home, introduced in 2016, has already become one of the most popular smart speakers.
 You can use it to listen to music or audiobooks at home.
 Thanks to the built-in Google Assistant, we can control the playback of any audio or video entirely by Google voice assistant.
-But, problem occurs when we are attempting to play Audible audiobooks to Google Home.
+But, the problem occurs when we are attempting to play Audible audiobooks to Google Home.

 As Audible is not supported by Google Home yet, it's not an easy job to cast the Audible books through the Chrome casting or Audible app.
 If you encounter the similar trouble, you can follow these effective fixes to resolve it effortlessly.